 State and federal taxes both include an income tax on money earned by taxpayers.
 If the money is withheld from paychecks automatically, then the taxpayer rarely worries about the taxed income.
 If the taxpayer works at a job where taxes are not withheld, they must make estimated income tax payments to the state throughout the tax year.
 Sometimes this can lead to an overpayment in state income taxes that must be addressed.

 An overpayment occurs when a taxpayer pays too much in income taxes.
 When paying estimated taxes, taxpayers must make four payments to the state throughout the year for that year's income taxes.
-These payments are all for the same amount and add up to the income taxes due for that year.
+These payments are often all for the same amount and should add up to the income taxes due for that year.

-If a taxpayer knows exactly how much income tax to pay per year then overpayment does not occur.
+If a taxpayer knows exactly how much income tax to pay per year, then overpayment should not occur.
 Estimated taxes, however, are partially guesswork.
 A taxpayer typically has a choice of either paying a certain percentage or equal amount to last year's estimated taxes, or configuring taxes to a new amount based on how much they think they will earn in the coming year.
 Sometimes a taxpayer overestimates earnings, leading to greater tax payments than are warranted.

 When taxpayers file a tax return that shows an overpayment occurred, the state must correct the problem.
 Typically, this means that the state will pay the taxpayer a refund for the extra amount in the form of a check, which comes several months afterward.

-The Internal Revenue Service considers a tax refund the same as income, so it must also be taxed during the year the taxpayer receives it -- the year after they have overestimated the payment.
+The Internal Revenue Service considers a tax refund the same as income, so it must also be taxed during the year the taxpayer receives it, which is the year after they have overestimated the payment.
 State laws can vary, however, affecting tax returns differently.